bertofurth/Seagate-Central-Samba/INSTRUCTIONS_CROSS_COMPILE.md

 that you can use other even more recent versions.
 In some cases I found that an older specific version needs to be used in which case I've made a note.

-gmp-6.2.1
+* gmp-6.2.1
 https://gmplib.org/download/gmp/gmp-6.2.1.tar.lz

-nettle-3.3   (N.B.
-Couldn't get later versions working) https://ftp.gnu.org/gnu/nettle/nettle-3.3.tar.gz
+* nettle-3.3  (Couldn't get later versions working)
+https://ftp.gnu.org/gnu/nettle/nettle-3.3.tar.gz

-acl-2.3.1
+* acl-2.3.1
 http://download.savannah.gnu.org/releases/acl/acl-2.3.1.tar.xz

-libtasn1-4.17.0
+* libtasn1-4.17.0
 https://ftp.gnu.org/gnu/libtasn1/libtasn1-4.17.0.tar.gz

-gnutls-3.4.17 (v3.4.x is the version referred to in samba documentation) https://www.gnupg.org/ftp/gcrypt/gnutls/v3.4/gnutls-3.4.17.tar.xz
+* gnutls-3.4.17  (v3.4.x is the version referred to in samba documentation)
+https://www.gnupg.org/ftp/gcrypt/gnutls/v3.4/gnutls-3.4.17.tar.xz

-openldap-2.3.39 (Must be the same as version on Seagate Central) https://www.openldap.org/software/download/OpenLDAP/openldap-release/openldap-2.3.39.tgz
+* openldap-2.3.39  (Must be the same as version on Seagate Central)

-Note that all we need from this particular version of OpenLDAP is the header include files.
-The binary library is already present on the Seagate Central and we don't want to overwrite it.
+https://www.openldap.org/software/download/OpenLDAP/openldap-release/openldap-2.3.39.tgz

-samba-4.14.6
+* samba-4.14.6
 https://download.samba.org/pub/samba/samba-4.14.6.tar.gz

+### Troubleshooting

+The vast majority of problems will be due to

+ * A needed build system component has not been installed.
+ * The "Special library and header customizations" step was skipped.
+ * Weird issues with the samba in-tree build system

+If you encounter problems compiling the samba component then make sure to always have a clean source tree at the start of each build.
+This means deleting the samba source directory and then re-expanding the samba tar archive to generate a fresh new samba source directory.

+Cross compiling samba is difficult and there are a lot of articles and posts that detail the trouble people have had with this process.